thoughtful-web/settings-page-wp/docs/fields/radio.md

 ## Supported data_args

+**HTML Attributes**
+(string)(boolean true)

 Data arguments for HTML attributes are listed below.
+Providing a string value to an attribute data argument adds the attribute with a value.
+Providing a boolean true value to an attribute data argument adds the attribute without a value.
 To learn how to use these attributes see the [Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).

 * checked
 * class